-With background in history, archaeology, and Icelandic studies, I hold a PhD degree in Nordic Studies from the University of Copenhagen.
-My research spans various aspects of Nordic culture, with the main focus on Old Norse-Icelandic language and literature.
-My research interests include manuscript studies, digital scholarly editing, textual criticism, transmission and reception history, and history of historiography.
+With background in history, archaeology, and Icelandic studies, I specialise in Old Norse-Icelandic literature and culture and hold a PhD degree in Nordic Studies from the University of Copenhagen.
+My research spans various aspects of Nordic culture (mediaeval and early modern), including manuscript studies, digital scholarly editing, textual criticism, transmission and reception history, and history of historiography.

 Manuscript Studies and Material Philology